 '''

 SELECT FROM emp

-WHERE hr label=3000;
+WHERE hr_label=3000;

 '''

-Remember that such queries have meaning only if the administrator has applied a numeric ordering strategy to the label tags that he or she originally assigned to the labels.
+Remember that such queries have meaning only if the administrator has applied a numeric ordering strategy to the label tags that they originally assigned to the labels.
 In this way, the administrator can provide for convenient dissemination of data.
 If, however, the label tag values are generated automatically, then there is no intrinsic relationship between the value of the tag and the order of the labels.